If you’re looking for a quick, straightforward way to convert markup into margin, this is it.

 As easy as all that math is, you don’t actually have to crunch those numbers yourself.

-If you manage your purchases and sales in inFlow Cloud, then the system will know your unit costs and sale prices. inFlow will automatically calculate your markup for you on a per-product basis, or make sure that your markup percentage is fixed (so that you always make money, even if it becomes more expensive to buy more stock).
+If you manage your purchases and sales in inFlow Cloud, then the system will know your unit costs and sale prices. inFlow can automatically calculate your markup for you on a per-product basis.
+It can also make sure that your markup percentage is fixed.
+So you’ll always make money, even if it becomes more expensive to buy more stock.
+If you have multiple pricing schemes that have different markup values (like wholesale vs. retail pricing), you can also import multiple pricing schemes at once.